How to Manage Unauthorised Absence?

 What is unauthorised absence?

 Unauthorised absence is when an employee fails to attend work without a valid reason or permission to be absent.
 It can also occur when an employee fails to follow the correct reporting procedures for absence.
 On occasion, it can happen when an employee reports their absence and the reason provided, isn’t believed to be genuine.
 Unauthorised absence is often referred to as an employee being AWOL.
 An employee doesn’t need to be absent for a full day for it to be classed as unauthorised.
-If an employee is late and doesn’t notify their employer, then the time between their contracted start time and when they actually arrive for work can be classed as unauthorised.
+If an employee is late and doesn’t notify their employer, then the time between their contracted start time and when they arrive for work can be classed as unauthorised.

 Why does unauthorised absence happen?